3 Phase Foundation Training w/ Phil Heath

 There are two kinds of hypertrophy.

-During phase one, we'll have you utilize a DUP (daily undulating periodization) training program.
-It's a potent way to add power and strength in a hurry.
+During phase one, we'll have you utilize a DUP (daily undulating periodization) training program, proven to create the proper strength stimulus.
 You'll be squatting, benching and deadlifting three times a week with a fourth day dedicated to accessory work.

 You will run this program for 8 weeks. you'll train for three weeks, followed by a deload.
 Then you'll run another four week cycle; three on followed by a delaod.
 During your delaod weeks, you'll perform all movements at 50% of your training max.

-Phase One NutritionDuring phase one, your main aim is to add power and strength.
+Phase One NutritionDuring phase one, your main aim is to add strength.
 To do that, you need to eat like you give a damn.
-Picking at carrot sticks and drinking sugar-free Red Bulls won't cut it.

 First you need to find an average of what you currently take in every day.
 Track your food using an app on your phone.
 Myfitnesspal is easy to use.
-For three normal days, track everything you throw down your gullet.
+For three normal days, track everything you consume.
 Don't feel pressured to change your diet or alter anything.

 After three days, average total calorie intake.
 For example if you're three days looked like this: